jarmibe7/MotorController/README.md

 The software is split up into modules, each controlling a different task, peripheral, or sensor.
 Each module contains a header file and a corresponding .c file.

 - current_control<br>
 This module contains functions for PID current control, based on user inputted gains.
-It also contains functions for setting up the current sensor, creating reference signals, and communicating with the client.
+It also contains functions for setting up the current sensor, creating reference signal arrays, and communicating with the client.

 - encoder<br>
 This module contains functions for reading raw encoder data, converting to degrees, and setting up the UART connection to the Raspberry Pi Pico.